wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 <a target="_blank" href="https://www.tricentis.com/accelerate/san-francisco/watch-live/">Register for the live stream</a>

 The conference has a mobile app "Tricentis Accelerate" (by Attendify).
-Get an event code to register.
+An event code is given to those registered.

 orders@eventbrite.com